usc-robosub/mantaray_xavier/README.md

 # mantaray_xavier
-ROS package that handles control on the Jetson Xavier.
+ROS package for the mantaray sub on the Jetson Xavier.

+### Please use the master branch.
+The repository is intended to be a single ROS Package that puts together many packages and connects to the RPI roscore.
+The dependencies of this project should be cloned as packages into the catkin workspace or installed onto the machine path.

 ## Installation